-C. Rest of the world Pension Non-Immediate Rousefords + Founds (S. 12) log coperations mon-point retrations serving (S. 14+S. 15) (S. 14+S. 15) (S. 14+S. 15) Other resident sectors Nexturner of the second B. Euro area other than domestic Non-MFIs General government (S.13) Other res Total Other general Total generiment (1513):2-513 13-513(1314) 13-513(1314) Non-MFIs Melia General government (S.13) Other resident sectors Total Constrained December (\$13121-5113) Constrained December (\$13121-5113) Constrained December (\$13121-5113) Constrained December (\$13121-5113) 3<5.51314) A. Domestic MFIS ot 1 BALANCE SHEET ITEMS Net flows of loans securitised or otherwise transferred: transactions with impact on reported loan stocks calculated as disposals minus acquisitions Counterpartly in the transfer is an PVC 1.1.0 (which counterparty in the transfer is a euro area FVC 1.2 other counterparty in the transfer 1.2.1 of which: counterparty in the transfer is a non-domestic euro area MFI 1.2.1 of which: 2) Net Tows of bars securitized or otherwise transferred: transactions without impact on reported loan stocks calculated as disposals minus acquisitions 2.1.
-All counteparies in the transfer Learns securitised and derecognised for which the MFI acts as servicer (1) 3.1 Outstanding amounts 3.2 Financial transactions ecouding learn deposals and acquisitions Outstanding amounts of loans serviced in a securitisation () Outstanding amounts of securitised loans not derecognised () 1 Total
+C. Rest of the world Pension Non-Immediate Rousefords + Founds (S. 12) log coperations mon-point retrations serving (S. 14+S. 15) (S. 14+S. 15) (S. 14+S. 15) Other resident sectors Nexturner of the interval of t B. Euro area other than domestic Non-MFIs General government (S.13) Other res Total Other general Total generiment (1513):2-513 13-513(1314) 13-513(1314) Non-MFIs Melia General government (S.13) Other resident sectors Total Constrained December (\$13121-5113) Constrained December (\$13121-5113) Constrained December (\$13121-5113) Constrained December (\$13121-5113) 3<5.51314) A. Domestic MFIS ot 1 BALANCE SHEET ITEMS Net flows of loans securitised or otherwise transferred: transactions with impact on reported loan stocks calculated as disposals minus acquisitions Counterpartly in the transfer is an PVC or 11.0 (which counterparty in the transfer is a euro area FVC 12 other counterparty in the transfer 12.1 of which: counterparty in the transfer is a non-domestic euro area MFI 2) Net Tows of bars securitized or otherwise transferred: transactions without impact on reported loan stocks calculated as disposals minus acquisitions 2.1.
+All counteparies in the transfer Learns securitised and derecognised for which the MFI acts as servicer ( ) 3.1 Outstanding amounts 3.2 Financial transactions ecouding learn deposals and acquisitions Outstanding amounts of loans serviced in a securitisation () Outstanding amounts of securitised loans not derecognised () 1 Total

 Data under this from may be subject to different statistical collection procedures, as decided by an NCB in accordance with the rules contained in Section 3 of Part 5 of Annex I. The item required at quarkity frequency only, see Table 5(t) for the reporting scheme.
 Plagating the reporting obligation referred to in Section 5.2 of Part 5 of Annex I, only the row "Total" is reported, and quarkethy frequency.
-Section 3.4 and 2.4 annex I. Section 3.4 and 2.4 annex I.
+Section 3.4 and 2.4 annex I. Section 3.4 and 2.4 annex I. Plagating the reporting obligation referred to in Section 5.2 of Part 5 of Annex I, only the row "Total" is reported, and only at quarkethy frequency.
+Section 3.4 and 2.4 annex I.